Dispersal diversity buffers species vulnerability to local extinction: Methods

 We partition each forest plot into square subplots of side length \(L\).
 For the results presented in the main text, we use \(L = 50\)~m, selected from a range of spatial scales (10--125~m for BCI and Pasoh, and 10--100~m for Michigan, the latter limited by the need to tile its non-rectangular geometry).

 For a given spatial scale $L$, we estimate the effective space within patch $i$ occupied by species $\alpha$, denoted $a_{\alpha i}$, using two alternative metrics.
 The simpler \emph{stem-count} metric sets $a_{\alpha i} = n_{\alpha i}$, the number of individuals, implicitly assuming equal space occupancy.
 The \emph{DBH-weighted} metric instead defines $a_{\alpha i} = \sum_j d_{\alpha i,j}^{4/3},$ where $d_{\alpha i,j}$ is the diameter at breast height (DBH, in cm) of the $j$-th individual of species $\alpha$ in subplot $i$.
 The exponent $4/3$ follows from the allometric scaling between trunk diameter and projected crown area, which is well established both theoretically and empirically \cite{Simini2010pnas,MartinezCano2019}, so that $a_{\alpha i}$ approximates the effective canopy space occupied by species \(\alpha\).
-We verified that both metrics yield consistent estimates of the effective per-patch carrying capacity (see below).
+We verified that both metrics yield consistent estimates of the effective per-patch carrying capacity, and that converting the DBH-weighted carrying capacity to actual canopy area using allometric scaling coefficients for BCI \cite{MartinezCano2019} yields an estimated number of canopy layers consistent with those reported for humid forests \cite{Terborgh1985,DAndrea2020} (see SI, sec.~1).
 Based on a quantitative goodness-of-fit comparison across spatial scales and metrics (SI, Sec.~1.1), we adopt the DBH-weighted metric as the primary abundance measure and $L = 50$~m as the standard spatial scale for all main-text analyses.
 For model comparison, however, we use the stem-count metric.
 Incorporating DBH-weighting in the null models would require additional assumptions on the sampling of individual sizes and introduce further arbitrariness, while also increasing the number of parameters.
 Using stem counts therefore ensures a consistent and fair comparison across models.

 Species selection for the analysis was based on two criteria, balancing sufficient abundance and adequate spatial sampling.
 Starting from all species with at least one recorded alive stem, we retained the most abundant species until their cumulative stem-count abundance reached at least $95\%$ of the total abundance in the plot.
 We then excluded species present in fewer than $10\%$ of subplots, as their VAA distributions cannot be reliably estimated due to insufficient spatial sampling.
 This procedure yielded 101 (BCI), 396 (Pasoh), and 12 (Michigan) species at $L = 50$~m.